rmit-ir/GRAG-LiveRAG/src/evaluators/context_recall/README.md

 - Higher recall indicates that the retrieval system is finding most of the relevant documents
 - Higher precision indicates that the retrieval system is not including many irrelevant documents, not needed for LiveRAG (gold document is only 1 or 2)
 - Higher F1 indicates a good balance between recall and precision, not needed for LiveRAG (gold document is only 1 or 2)
+- Higher NDCG@10 indicates better ranking quality of retrieved documents.
+This is important for fundamental RAG systems like bm25/embedding based.
+But for the final system this is not important, all 10 will be used for answer generation and judgement.

 For LiveRAG, the most important metric is recall.